Italian Bank Account | A Funny Financial Adventure

 Opening an Italian bank account recently took a great deal of time and patience.
 Thankfully, we had the help of a gentleman here in Lucca known as “Tony- the Guy.”
 Tony was introduced to us by friends here in Lucca.
 Thank goodness JoAn and Jim shared his information with us!

 As a side job, Tony is generous with his time and helps ex-pats through the trials and tribulations of doing things in the Italian system.
-For a very small, reasonable fee, he will help with getting residency, filling out forms, obtaining health insurance, going to appointments as a translator, and recently in our case – opening an Italian bank account.
+For a very small, reasonable fee, he will help with getting residency, filling out forms, obtaining health insurance, going to appointments as a translator, and in our case – opening an Italian bank account.

 Attempt Number One

-In our first attempt to open a bank account with Tony we were unsuccessful.
+In our first attempt to open a bank account with Tony, we were unsuccessful.
 We had gotten an Italian phone number but one that is a call-forwarding third-party service.
 After Tony set up our appointment with the bank and met us there, we were about two hours into the appointment when it came time to include our “Italian” phone number.
 The bank did not accept this and everything had to be put on hold until we got one – a real one.

 There were a number of issues with this visit.
 We did not have a utility bill yet to show the bank to confirm our address.
 We also were in the “odd” situation because we are dual citizens.
 Two additional women needed to come and consult with our bank official at her desk for the dual citizen issue.
 They kept looking at her screen, pointing, and trying different things.
-If I recall correctly, it had something to do with there was no “drop-down box” for the United States.
+If I recall correctly, it had something to do with there being no “drop-down box” for the United States.
 Oh boy.

 Attempted Number Two

 So after obtaining a proper Italian phone number, Tony made another appointment for us.
-The number of times Gary and I had to sign our name was incredible.
+The number of times Gary and I had to sign our names was incredible.
 It went on forever and so did the clock.
 “It’s normal,” I recall Tony saying to us to keep us from assuming something must be wrong.

 Items Needed to Open an Italian Bank Account